 Some moisture meters are more accurate than others.
 I recommend looking for a meter with at least an accuracy of around 1% each way.

-Some of the more high-end models can be accurate to approximately 0.1%.
+Some of the more high-end moisture detectors are accurate to approximately 0.1%.
 These are only required for professional work.

 Accuracy can also be improved by making sure you use the moisture meter on the most suitable setting.
 For example, if it has functions for different wood types, you’ll get a more accurate reading by setting it for the specific type of wood you’re testing.

 Cheaper models will not be able to match the accuracy of higher-quality meters, but they still give valuable insight.
 The best advice is to check the reviews of anything you’re thinking of buying, to see how its performance has been rated by users.

 Back To Contents